isomerpages/iras-taxacademy/independent pages/The-Law-and-Practice-of-Singapore-Income-Tax.md

+---
+layout: leftnav-page-content
+title: The Law and Practice of Singapore Income Tax
+permalink: /independent-pages/The-Law-and-Practice-of-Singapore-Income-Tax/
+breadcrumb: The-Law-and-Practice-of-Singapore-Income-Tax
+---

+### **The Law and Practice of Singapore Income Tax, 3rd Edition**

 The Tax Academy of Singapore is proud to present the Third Edition of The Law and Practice of Singapore Income Tax.

 An authoritative and comprehensive reference book on taxation of income, this edition aims to explain the fundamental changes to the tax landscape and